 If you’re moving OCONUS, make sure everyone in your family has a valid passport unless you’re headed to Hawaii or Alaska.
 Family members not listed on the Orders may need visas.
 When you arrive, expect a few in-processing steps.
-Depending on your host country, this could include briefings at different offices, and trips to different bases, immediately upon arrival.
-Transportation Office Locator
+Depending on your host country, this could include briefings at different offices, and trips to different bases, immediately upon arrival please contact your local personal property office.

 During your travel keep all receipts of your out of pocket expenses, things like hotel receipts, rental car, gasoline, tolls, etc. that may be needed when you file your voucher at the end.
 Visit the Reimbursements & Vouchers page for details.

 When moving, most, but not all of your entitlements, are subject to taxation.
 The Relocation Income Tax Allowance (RITA) will reimburse you for most of those taxes.
 But you will not be reimbursed for FICA tax.
-Your Transportation Office can help navigate those reimbursements.
+Your local personal property office can help navigate those reimbursements.

 How will your stuff get there?

 Keep the lines of communication open and available for the driver, for CONUS moves.
 If your driver has any updates, they may try to contact you as they make their way to your next destination and it’s important you are available to answer any questions that they may have.

 If you’re doing a door-to-door, it’s important that you arrive before the driver.
 If the driver arrives at your new residence before you do, they may have to put your items in storage, depending on their schedule.
 For those whose items are going into storage, you have more flexibility with your timing.